Water supply and sanitation in Yemen: Impact of the crisis since 2009

-Since 2009 the security situation in Yemen began to deteriorate, resulting in heavy fighting in different parts of the country and a change of government in 2011.
-The fighting has forced many people to flee their homes, such as tens of thousands of people who fled from Abyan to Lahej and who received emergency drinking water supplies from the international community.
-Urban water supply throughout the country was affected by the interruption of power supply, lack of diesel fuel, insufficient backup generators, and a decline in revenues due to reluctance of consumers to pay their bills.
-In January 2012 the Minister of Water, Abdulsalam Razaz, said that the Ministry was owed over YR 33 billion (US$153 million) "by government bodies and people of power” and warned that it was "on the verge of bankruptcy".
-In addition, strikes caused chaos in the Ministry and its branches.
+The security situation in Yemen began to deteriorate in 2009, resulting in heavy fighting in many parts of the country and a change of government in 2011.
+The fighting forced tens of thousands of people to flee their homes, such as the mass displacement from Abyan to Lahej, necessitating emergency drinking water interventions by the international community.
+Urban water supply throughout the country often collapsed due to frequent power grid interruptions, critical shortages of diesel fuel, and insufficient backup generation capacity.
+Furthermore, a decline in revenue, exacerbated by consumer inability to pay fees, left the corporates in financial crisis.
+By January 2012, the Minister of Water and Environment - Abdulsalam Razaz, reported that it owed over YR 33 billion (US$153 million) "by government bodies and people of power”, warning that it was on the verge of bankruptcy.
+Additionally, strikes created chaos in the Ministry and its branches.
+These initial challenges were the beginning of more severe humanitarian crisis that followed the 2015 escalation of the civil war.

 In 2010, the General Rural Water Authority (GRWA) commissioned an assessment of existing rural water coverage.
-It recommended to focus on rainwater harvesting in Yemen's highlands, and on well drilling in the coastal and desert areas.
-But the ensuing political chaos prevented implementation of the recommendations.
-According to international aid organisations, the government of President Abd Rabbuh Mansur Hadi has put little energy towards resolving the water crisis and "water was at the bottom of the list" of its priorities.
+The study recommended focusing on rainwater harvesting in Yemen's highlands, and on well drilling in coastal and desert regions.
+However, the political instability prevented the implementation of these recommendations.
+According to international aid organizations, the government of President Abd Rabbuh Mansur Hadi did not prioritize resolving the water crisis.